Lake Superior Missing Plane Search

 Wednesday, September 11, 2024

 On Day 3 of the search, the crew experienced their roughest day on Lake Superior due to a significant swell.
-Despite this, both the RV Solon and the Autonomous Surface Vehicle (ASV) continued their survey operations, running parallel lines in a lawnmower pattern to systematically map the lakebed.
+Despite this, both the RV Soliton and the Autonomous Surface Vehicle (ASV) continued their survey operations, running parallel lines in a lawnmower pattern to systematically map the lakebed.
 The ASV, positioned about a mile and a half north of the Solon, was praised by the team for its precision in following survey lines, which is a critical factor in obtaining accurate data and difficult for human operators to achieve.
 The crew also discussed the technical aspects of the survey, including the importance of sound velocity profiles for accurate sonar data collection.

 The team is focusing on an area identified by the state’s maritime archaeologist, who used historical data and debris drift calculations to define the search zone.
 The survey operations involve overlapping swathes of the lakebed to ensure comprehensive coverage.
 Excitingly, the team has already identified several potential targets on the lakebed, including what might be a shipwreck.
 These findings will guide future reconnaissance efforts and involve the deployment of an underwater vehicle for closer inspection.